-One of the key observations of this study is that interand intratumor heterogeneity is present in varying degrees in HCC mouse models, which could be considered as an indicator of the appropriateness of murine models.
-Although human HCC typically show inter- and intratumor heterogeneity (33), this feature is recapitulated only by particular liver cancer models (Mcl-1^{Δ hep}, c-Myc, and AlbLT $\alpha\beta$).
-Taking into account inter- and intratumor heterogeneity in preclinical models is crucial for many solid cancer models, especially for testing systemic treatments in advanced disease.
-Suitable preclinical animal models recapitulating diverse histopathology, IHC profiles, and associated oncogenic pathways of human HCC subtypes can be expected to better recapitulate reponsiveness to treatment.
+It is one of the key observations of this study is that inter- and intratumor heterogeneity is present in varying degrees in HCC mouse models, which could be considered as an indicator of appropriateness murine models.
+While human HCC typically show inter-and intratumor heterogeneity (33), this feature is recapitulated only by particular liver cancer models (Mcl-1 $^{\Delta hep}$, c-Myc and AlbLT $\alpha\beta$).
+Taking into account inter- and intratumor heterogeneity in preclinical models, is crucial for many solid cancer models, especially for systemic treatment testings in advanced disease.
+Suitable preclinical animal models recapitulating diverse histopathology, immunohistochemistry profiles and associated oncogenic pathways of human HCC subtypes can be expected to better recapitulate treatment responsiveness.